OHS Meaning

 The Occupational Safety and Health Act

 In December of 1970, President Richard Nixon signed the Occupational Safety and Health Act into law, becoming the first far-reaching federal law to protect American workers.
 Soon after, the Occupational Safety and Health Administration (OSHA) was established to ensure the proper and thorough implementation of the law.
-OSHA not only enforces occupational health and safety standards in United States, but continuously updates those standards in light of new research findings and best practices.
+OSHA not only enforces occupational health and safety standards in the United States but continuously updates those standards in light of new research findings and best practices.